 They contribute to blood flow and vasodilation for muscle pump and help to convert your food into energy transported to your muscles.

 Citicoline has several uses when taken for its nootropic properties.

 Mixed with other compounds found in pre-workouts (like beta-alanine), it can improve focus and energy when you engage in high-intensity workouts.

 Another natural nootropic you may come across (or may want to do so on purpose) is called rhodiola rosea.

 An herbal nootropic that helps eliminate stress reactions.
 It will regulate dopamine and serotonin levels to help stabilize your mood when under stress from working out.

 Bacopa Monnieri, aside from being fun to say, is an active antioxidant that works to improve other brain antioxidants.

 It improves thinking, clarity, and mood .
 As an herb, you can take it in pill or powder form, adding to your pre-workout and getting the biggest benefits from the amino acids included there.

-Caffeine is technically a nootropic and the most popular one.
+Caffeine is technically a nootropic and inarguably one of the most popular nootropic pre-workout ingredients.
 Along with dark chocolate and green tea, matcha tea and other stimulants, caffeine is the basis for energy boosts, mood enhancement, and performance boosting.

-For the brain, it helps cognitive function and improves alertness and focus.
+As for the brain health and performance, it helps cognitive function and improves alertness and focus.